Available 24X7 Call For Free Consultation (281) 587-1111

-When it comes to accidents involving 18-wheelers, the consequences can be devastating.
-These massive vehicles can cause significant damage and severe injuries to those involved.
+The consequences of accidents involving 18-wheelers can be devastating.
+Understanding Texas Commercial Truck Insurance Requirements for 18-wheelers is crucial, as these massive vehicles can cause significant damage and severe injuries to those involved.

 If you find yourself in a situation where you’ve been injured in a collision with an 18-wheeler, it’s crucial to understand the insurance requirements in Texas for 18-wheelers.
-The easiest way is to consult an 18-wheeler injury lawyer right away.
+The easiest way is to hire a Houston trucking accident lawyer right away.

 Federal regulations of truck drivers provide the minimum safe conduct for trucking companies, and violations prove strong evidence of negligence after an accident.

 As in most states, commercial vehicles, including 18-wheelers, must carry more insurance coverage than regular passenger vehicles in Texas.
-The reason behind this is to ensure that victims of accidents involving these large trucks are adequately compensated for their injuries and damages.
+This is to ensure that victims of accidents involving these large trucks are adequately compensated for their injuries and damages.
+Commercial truck insurance details various coverage options and minimum insurance requirements necessary for small and large trucking operations.

 Proof of Liability Insurance

-All drivers in Texas must have proof of liability insurance for each vehicle they drive.
+All drivers in Texas must have proof of auto liability insurance for each vehicle.
 Truckers are no exception.
 If you are in an accident with a semi or other commercial vehicle, you must provide the insurance coverage information to the investigating officer.

 Minimum Coverage For Commercial Vehicles

-Both Texas law and federal law require minimum limits for commercial vehicles.
+Both Texas law and federal law require minimum limits for commercial vehicle insurance for commercial vehicles.
 Truck drivers and trucking companies must have at least the specified minimum coverage.
 Coverage requirements vary depending on the type of vehicle, the use of the vehicle, and what it carries.

 According to the Texas Department of Insurance and federal law, commercial motor vehicles with a gross weight rating of 26,001 pounds or more and engaged in interstate commerce must have a minimum liability insurance policy of $750,000.

 This policy covers bodily injury and property damage caused by the negligence of the truck driver or the trucking company.
-Limits increase for certain types of loads like oil or hazardous material.
+Limits increase for certain types of loads, such as oil or hazardous material.

 Texas Intrastate Trucking Insurance Minimum